ripple-unmaintained/market-maker/README.md

 # Market Maker #

-Automatically make a market between a currency and XRP
+Automatically make a market between XRP and any single issued currency.

 ##### ALPHA SOFTWARE